Monday/Wednesday 10:30 am - noon

 Pre-Class Assignments and Quizzes: Each day there will be pre-class assignments.
 These will usually consist of videos to watch and quizzes to take before class.
 Students will be allowed to use any handwritten notes over the pre-class assignments on the quiz.

 Labs: There will be labs given at each lab session over the prior lecture and/or homework.
 Labs will consist of completing written lab assignments covering the concepts we have discussed in lecture.
 Most labs will be completed in R Studio.
 More information will be given the first day of class.
 Attendance in lab is mandatory.
 You must stay for the entire lab period or complete the lab before you leave.
 Assignment deadlines will be announced as material is covered.
 I do not accept late lab assignments.
 If you are absent during the lab session, you will be given a zero for that lab.
-At the end of the semester, I will drop your lowest lab grade.
-Use this drop wisely.
+At the end of the semester, I will drop your two lowest lab grades.
+Use these days wisely.

 If you are absent, it is your responsibility to contact another student to find out the assignments due before the following class.
 You may e-mail me at email@example.com, but you take the chance that I may not retrieve the message before the due date.
 And remember, LATE HOMEWORK IS NOT ACCEPTED.